One year at mozilla

 I’ve also experimented with adding Typescript support to it, but didn’t have time to finish those experiments.

-Another big issue is that ui uses neutrinojs that was created by great folks in Mozilla some time ago, but, unfortunately, it is no longer actively maintained.
+that was created by great folks in Mozilla some time ago, but, unfortunately, it is no longer actively maintained.
 And this prevents us from doing some upgrades and changes.
 It is also based on older versions of webpack which are very slow in making builds and in local development.
 It is especially painful to build static components inside docker.
-The plan is here to migrate to vite and get rid of neutrino, but it wasn’t finished yet.
-WIP PR open since August’22.
+The plan is here to migrate to vite

 And of course OKRs.
 I have a privilege on this project to decide myself what to work on, to set my own goals.
 Some OKRs where a hit, some were a miss.
 As always, it is better to under-promise and over-deliver.